bveseli/LMsForKBC/README.md

 ## Dataset
-Please find the WD_known dataset and the *unknown facts*, i.e. facts that are not present in WikiData, in the dataset folder.
+Please find the WD_known dataset and the *unknown facts*, i.e. facts that are not present in WikiData, in the data folder.
 ## Reference

 ```